 About a year after finishing her assignment in India, Chenoa accepted a mission appointment in Sri Lanka as companionship facilitator for Praja Abhilasha (People’s Aspirations), a newly formed Joining Hands network.
 This network was created after the 2006 tsunami, whose destruction affected many fishing communities and their right to land and water.
 In a situation further complicated by a three-decade long civil war, Chenoa and the network collaborated with communities to protect the interests of fishermen, tea plantation workers and their families.

 As Chenoa was completing her term in Sri Lanka, she realized the call to justice and to walk with our neighbors was now deeply engrained in her.
 She says Micah 6:8’s call “to do justice, love kindness, and to walk humbly with your God” expresses her summons to service.
 Hearing those words, Chenoa sensed a call to her assignment in Bolivia.

 Chenoa’s faith, grounded in advocacy and justice, developed through her relationship with her parents, Carleton and Elinor Stock.
 Through their love, sustained presence, encouragement, and questioning, she was able to realize her call to her current ministry.
 Seeds of faith planted through her parents’ influence grew at Wittenberg University, as she served on the chapel music team and continued to mature during her YAV service.

-“My faith, Chenoa says, “is grounded in a call to share God’s love and compassion in a time when many live in inequality and have lost hope but know they can create change when the spirit of love and trust are shared.”
+“My faith,” Chenoa says, “is grounded in a call to share God’s love and compassion in a time when many live in inequality and have lost hope, but they know that they can create change when the spirit of love and trust are shared.”